MJ9001/project-no/README.md

 c) Given I am in game, when I pick up a power up, then its effects should only last a short amount of time.

-### As a player, I want to be able to run when I have a lot of coffee, so that I can ????????????????.
+### As a player, so that I can be challenged appropriately, I want platforms to spawn within reach of my jump.

-a)
+a) Given that I am on the ground, when a new platform spawns, it should be easily reachable with a jump.

-b)
+b) Given that I am on a platform, when a new platform spawns, it should be within half of the screen height of my player.

-c)
+c) Given that I am on a platform, and I fall from the platform, the next platform that spawns should be reachable by a jump from the ground.

 ## Excluded Lint Warnings:
 All Spelling Errors are intended.